-World Oceans Day is a day of celebration of the ocean every year on June 8.
+World Oceans Day is a day of celebration of the oceans, which takes place every year on June 8.

 It was launched at the 1992 Earth Summit in Rio de Janeiro, Brazil, and formalized by a UN resolution in December 2008.

 This day aims to raise public awareness of the crucial role played by the world’s seas and oceans, which cover 70% of the Earth’s surface and provide more than half of the oxygen we breathe.